 For more information regarding the BATD, please refer to their website http://www.batd.co.uk

 When do BATD exams occur and why should my child take them?

 Exam Dates: TBA in February/March

-Rehearsals: There are two mandatory exam rehearsals on the two Sundays prior to our exams.
+Rehearsals: There is one mandatory exam rehearsals approximately 3 weeks prior to exams.

 Additionally, as you (or your child) get older and are applying for part-time jobs, universities, and full time work, you can include these exams on your resume.
 This will have a great effect in showing your commitment and seriousness to an extra-curricular subject.